-In addition to this guide, documentation for Rumba software consists of the ReadMe file and the Rumba Help.
+In addition to this guide, Rumba documentation consists of the Readme file and the Rumba Help.

-ReadMe file

-The ReadMe file contains late-breaking information on Rumba software.
-To better address the needs of our customers, there are many different Rumba products.
-Some of these products may share the same ReadMe file.
-Therefore, the ReadMe file may contain information about other Rumba products, in addition to information about the product you are currently installing.
+Readme file The Readme file contains late-breaking information on Rumba.
+There are many Rumba products and some of them might share the same Readme file.
+Therefore, the Readme file might contain information about other Rumba products, apart the product you are currently installing.